Thrunton Woods Walk 1- Coe Crags -Long Crag - Northumberland

 To the South is the unmistakable profile of Simonside

-Through a gate take the path right to a main forest track.
+Follow the track to a gate and through the gate take the path right to a main forest track (.about 100 yards).

-Take this track left and it will come to a long path bearing east.
+Take this main track left and it will take you Callaly Crag.

 At the recently cleared area take the path right then left and downhill to the start point